 - Make sure certain people know certain things

 - Announce something

 The list is endless.
-In addition, we have our minds on everything we have to do in the coming week, not including the things that have cropped up on just this one Sunday.
+In addition, associate pastors have our minds on everything we have to do in the coming week, not including the things that have cropped up on just this one Sunday.
 Not to mention what’s happening in our family and personal life.
-It a lot and easy to ask, “When do I get to worship?”
+It’s a lot and easy to ask, “When do I get to worship?”
 Have you been there?

 “A religious Jew tries to bring holiness into everything they do, by doing it as an act that praises God, and honours everything God has done.
 For such a person the whole of their life becomes an act of worship.”

-In thinking about this, it puts what I do on Sunday’s in perspective
+In thinking about this, it puts what I did on Sunday’s in perspective

 - If I have to discipline one of God’s children for their benefit and for the benefit of the body, this is honoring to God.